-Even with an understanding of the fundamentals of GD&T, many professionals still lack the confidence to expertly and deliberately apply geometric tolerancing and perform tolerance stack-up analyses to clearly define their product designs.
+Even with an understanding of the fundamentals of Geometric Dimensioning & Tolerancing (GD&T), many professionals still lack the confidence to expertly and deliberately apply geometric tolerancing and perform tolerance stack-up analyses to clearly define their product designs.
 Like with any language, this deeper understanding is built off the fundamentals.

 - Datum Review: Datums and degrees of freedom, establishing datum reference frames including datum feature precedence and datum modifiers.
 Additional datum applications including secondary datum feature at MMB, tertiary datum feature at MMB, calculating allowable datum feature shift, and applications for datum feature modifiers.